OopsEqualsPanic/security-operations-center/docs/security.md

 To give you a bit of context, LD_PRELOAD is an environment variable that allows one to load shared libraries before others, enabling you to override default functions in programs.

-When this environment variable is hijacked to load, say, an attacker-controlled library, it modifies the default behavior of normal programs.
+When this environment variable is hijacked to load an attacker-controlled library, it can result in unintended behavior of normal programs.

 For example, an attacker could preload a custom library that modifies the output of the ls command to hide malware from appearing in its output.
 We don't want this.